 Many obstetric units now use a combined labor, delivery, recovery, and postpartum (LDRP) room, so that the woman, support person, and neonate remain in the same room throughout their stay.
 Some units use a traditional labor room and separate delivery suite, to which the woman is transferred when delivery is imminent.
 The woman's partner or other support person should be offered the opportunity to accompany her.
 In the delivery room, the perineum is washed and draped, and the neonate is delivered.
 After delivery, the woman may remain there or be transferred to a postpartum unit.

 Options include regional, local, and general anesthesia.
 Local anesthetics and opioids are commonly used.
-These drugs pass through the placenta; thus, during the hour before delivery, such drugs should be given in small doses to avoid toxicity (eg, CNS depression, bradycardia) in the neonate.
+These drugs pass through the placenta; thus, during the hour before delivery, such drugs should be given in small doses to avoid toxicity (eg, central nervous system [CNS] depression, bradycardia) in the neonate.

 Opioids used alone do not provide adequate analgesia and so are most often used with anesthetics.